 What Are Squat Shoes?

-Squat shoes are weightlifting shoes.
+Squat shoes are traditionally called weightlifting shoes.
 Far too often, lifters try to differentiate the two and say squat shoes are different from weightlifting shoes, but that’s not true, and this is a good example of establishing a singular cohesive definition that should be used across the industry.

-In reality, squat shoes are weightlifting shoes and this should be the formal way of describing them, in my opinion.
-My guess though is that they’re often referred to as squat shoes by lifters who use them specifically for squats and don’t necessarily compete in weightlifting or have never used them for weightlifting despite them being technically weightlifting shoes.
+In reality, squat shoes are weightlifting shoes, and this should be the formal way of describing them, in my opinion.
+My guess, though, is that they’re often referred to as squat shoes by lifters who use them specifically for squats and don’t necessarily compete in weightlifting or have never used them for weightlifting despite them being technically weightlifting shoes.

-And truthfully, I guess any pair of shoes that you use specifically for squatting could technically be called your squat shoes for yourself, but I don’t think that’s productive for establishing buckets where we put certain shoes based on the context in which we use them for performance.
+Truthfully, I guess any pair of shoes that you use specifically for squatting could technically be called your squat shoes for yourself, but I don’t think that’s productive for establishing buckets where we put certain shoes based on the context in which we use them for performance.
 If this were the case, then my Birkenstock’s could be my squat shoes.

 What Are Deadlift Shoes?